protesilaos/iosevka-comfy/README.md

 # Iosevka Comfy

-Private build of [Iosevka](https://github.com/be5invis/Iosevka), with a rounded style and open shapes, adjusted metrics, and overrides for almost all individual glyphs in both roman (upright) and italic (slanted) variants.
+highly customised build of the [Iosevka typeface](https://github.com/be5invis/Iosevka), with a rounded style and open shapes, adjusted metrics, and overrides for almost all individual glyphs in both roman (upright) and italic (slanted) variants.

 ![iosevka-comfy-sample-light](./iosevka-comfy-sample-light.png)